Areadrill/Advent-Of-Code-2020/README.md

 # AdventOfCode2020 - 1 day, 1 language

-Decided to challenge my housemates to do this year's AoC challenge usnig a different language each day.
+Decided to challenge my housemates to do this year's AoC using a different language each day.
 We listed all languages we could think of, vetoed some of them and ordered the remaining randomly.
 This was the result:

 1. Clojure
 2. Bash